Lyrrad/multidrive/README.md

 ## Updates

+2015-03-31 0.1.2: Bug Fixes
+				  Refactored OneDrive Service class.
+It should be faster now, with less requests going to the server.

 2015-03-31 0.1.1: Bug Fixes
 				  Added debug option (-b)

-2015-03-30 0.1.0: Changed to Python 3 to allow 32-bit systems to upload files greater than 2GB in size.
+2015-03-30 0.1.0: Changed to Python 3 to try to allow 32-bit systems to upload files greater than 4GB in size to Cloud Drive.
 				  Removed PyDrive as it is not supported in Python 3.
 				  Added new authenticaion method for Google Drive due to removal of PyDrive.
 You'll need to rename the client_secrets.json file to google_drive_client_secrets.json and reauthenticate.
 				  Added prompt to acknowledge risks if malware detected by Google Drive Bug Fixes

+## Known issues

+On a 32-bit system, can't upload files bigger than 4GB to Amazon Cloud Drive.
+It is an issue with requests-toolbelt and has been reported.

 ## Requirements